johnmaxrin/vita/index.markdown

 ---

 # About
 Hi, I'm Robert and I'm a bachelor's student at Amal Jyothi College of Engineering.
 Currently, I serve as the coordinator for ***Impact Lab***, which conducts cross-domain research with professors who are pioneers in their field.
-Being a part of the Impact Lab will made me stand out as a student.
+Being a part of the Impact Lab made me stand out as a student.
 I have taken part in more than 20 hackathons across South India.
 Since the start of my engineering journey, I have worked on several individual projects, some of which were even funded.
 At the moment, I am working on autonomous drones and the networks that connect them.

 I love to read a lot.
 In my free time I also develop web applications to familiarize myself with the new developments that occur on a daily basis in the field of web application.